Seanny123/ShortStories/cured.md

 I like that idea a lot better.

 Jad is the only owner of a bio\-printer in our city and maybe for miles around.
 From what I understand, there are a lot of fancy compounds in the world made out of basic materials that are easily acquirable.
 If you get that material, you can print it into whatever you want.
-The LSD he printed out for us last week is just carbon, hydrogen, nitrogen and oxygen.
-How you get from code to the LSD, I'm not so clear on, but as long as the LSD keeps working, I'm not too worried.
+The psilocybin pills he printed out for us last week is just carbon, hydrogen, nitrogen, phosphorous and oxygen.
+How you get from code to the pills, I'm not so clear on, but as long as the LSD keeps working, I'm not too worried.

 Jad taps on his phone a few times and I hear the bio\-printer start in his bedroom.
 I smell the usual synthetic aroma coming from the printer, except this time with a unique hint of strawberry.